mcfrojd/tailscale_on_venus_os/README.md

-### This script has NOT been tested fully on my Venus OS 3.01 device yet!
+### This script has been tested fully on my Venus OS 3.10 device!
-It's still a work in progress and i need to test theese to scenariosfirst:
-* install on a fresh install of Venus OS
-* run script after an update of Venus OS
 ___

 ### Download and unpack this repo on your device.